vicreative/expo-nextjs-app/readme.md

   - `expo`
     - `app` you'll be creating files inside of `apps/expo/app` to use file system routing on iOS and Android.
   - `next`
+    - `pages` you'll be creating files inside of `apps/next/pages` to use file system routing on the Web.

 - `packages` shared packages across apps
   - `app` you'll be importing most files from `app/`
     - `features` (don't use a `screens` folder. organize by feature.)
     - `provider` (all the providers that wrap the app, and some no-ops for Web.)

-You can add other folders inside of `packages/` if you know what you're doing and have a good reason to.
+You can add other folders inside of `packages/app` if you know what you're doing and have a good reason to.

 ## 🏁 Start the app

 - Install dependencies: `yarn`

 - Next.js local dev: `yarn web`
-  - Runs `yarn next`
+  - Runs `yarn dev` which alternatively runs `next dev -p 3002`
 - Expo local dev:
   - First, build a dev client onto your device or simulator
     - `cd apps/expo`
     - Then, either `expo run:ios`, or `eas build`
   - After building the dev client, from the root of the monorepo...
-    - `yarn native` (This runs `expo start --dev-client`)
+    - `yarn mobile` (This runs `expo start --dev-client`)

 ## 🆕 Add new dependencies